dhall-lang/dhall-lang/standard/README.md

     Annotation (alphaNormalize t₀) (alphaNormalize _T₀)
 ```

-This is because the literate Haskell code optimizes for corresponding as closely
-as possible to the natural deduction notation as possible.
-However, you can
-freely simplify things when actually implementing Dhall.
+However, you can freely simplify things when actually implementing Dhall.

 ## Table of contents